Kinetic Theory with Fluctuations: Well-Posedness of The Vlasov--Fokker--Planck--Dean--Kawasaki Equations: Taming the square-root coefficient

 The limiting measure $\bar{p}$ satisfies the properties of a kinetic measure in the sense of Definition \ref{def-kineticmeasure}.
 Indeed, the predictability property is preserved under weak convergence.
 Moreover, by the weak lower semicontinuity of the $L^2$-norm, we have almost surely

 in the sense of distributions.

 \textbf{Step 2.
-The entropy estimate.} Since the sequence $\{\bar{f}_{n_j}\}_{j \geq 1}$ satisfies the uniform entropy estimates \eqref{entropy-es} independent of $j$, we invoke the weak lower semicontinuity of the Sobolev norm to pass to the limit.
+The entropy estimates and moment estimates.} Since the sequence $\{\bar{f}_{n_j}\}_{j \geq 1}$ satisfies the uniform entropy estimates \eqref{entropy-es} independent of $j$, we invoke the weak lower semicontinuity of the Sobolev norm to pass to the limit.
 This yields the estimate

 where the constant

 depends only on the indicated parameters.